allegheny-college-sandbox/cmpsc-100-fall-2019-practical-06/README.md

 * due date using the correct method in `Bill.java`
 * amount remaining in the account using the correct method in `BankAccount.java`

+The below snippet is an example of the output:

 ```
 Subtracting a $149.23 bill from Wiz Hats Unlimited (payable on 9/14/19) you have: $35.57
 ```

+### Testing your project

+Use `gradle run --args="184.80"` to pass the Gator's bank balance (which he usually keeps diligently in a checkbook register) to the `GatorAccount.java` program.

 ## GatorGrader